 Ambulance service apologises to family of deceased teenager over delay

-Darren Lehane (17), who was diabetic, died after becoming unwell in Limerick
+Darren Gaughan (17), who was diabetic, died after becoming unwell in Limerick

 An investigation by the National Ambulance Service found serious failings in relation to the ambulance response to the call.
 Photograph: Alan Betson